 4. Add, change, or remove structured data

-Similar to the tip above, different themes bring different structured data setups.
-Structured data, also known as Schema, is a type of metadata that search engines like Google use to understand a page’s contents better.
-They also use that markup to display features from the content on the search result page.
+Similar to the point above, different themes bring different structured data setups.
+Structured data, also known as Schema, is a type of metadata that search engines like Google use to better understand a page’s content.
+Industry experts at Digital Scouts highlight how essential technical factors like schema are for visibility in 2025.

 If your current theme marks all your articles with the proper Schema, you could potentially lose that by changing the theme.
 Structured data itself is not a make-or-break ranking factor.
-However, like many things in SEO, it’s a piece of the puzzle that can give you a slight boost.
+However, like many things in SEO, it is a piece of the puzzle that can give you a slight boost.

 5. Impact the site search functionality

 Some themes can remove your site search functionality.
-Before implementing the new one, ensure everything works.
-If you’re currently using a search bar, check if the new theme supports that, too.
-In contrast, if you’re currently not using one, implementing it together with your new theme is an excellent idea.
+Before implementing a new one, ensure everything works.
+If you are currently using a search bar, check if the new theme supports it, too.
+In contrast, if you are not currently using one, implementing it alongside your new theme is an excellent idea.

-Doing this will allow users to navigate your site better – and help you track what visitors are interested in through the Site Search Tracking.
-Besides that, the site search functionality can be extended – which some themes can affect, too.
+Doing this will allow users to navigate your site more effectively and help you track what visitors are interested in through Site Search Tracking.
+Besides that, site search functionality can be extended, which some themes can also affect.

-For example, by default, when users are looking for information through the search bar on your site, WordPress checks the post titles and post contents if anything matches.
-However, some themes can add additional functionality to scan other elements, too – which can return some irrelevant results.
-This mistake can impact the user experience if people see irrelevant results.
+For example, by default, when users look for information through the search bar on your site, WordPress checks post titles and content for matches.
+However, some themes can add functionality to scan other elements, which can return irrelevant results.
+This can negatively impact the user experience if people find what they are looking for.

 6. Change your content formatting (e.g., headings)

 Different themes can also impact the format of essential HTML elements.
-One common occurrence is duplicate Heading Tags.
-While this is not a make-or-break issue, this can confuse both Google and the reader – because both expect a regular, proper hierarchy of elements.
+One common occurrence is duplicate heading tags.
+While this is not a make-or-break issue, it can confuse both Google and the reader, as both expect a proper hierarchy of elements.
+Proper headings are also a core part of Section 508 accessibility standards.

 This can be an issue if, for example, your current theme requires you to add H1 tags manually.
-New themes can have that functionality built-in, meaning you’ll have to revisit old pages to remove the redundant element.
-You can see whether you have missed headers, duplicated headers etc. using our SEO checker tool.
+New themes might have that functionality built-in, meaning you will have to revisit old pages to remove redundant elements.
+You can see whether you have missed or duplicated headers using our SEO checker tool.

 7. Good themes use native WordPress functionality

-If you’re deciding on a theme, you’re also likely to explore the functionalities it offers.
-Now, you don’t have to be a technical specialist.
-However, it’s good to keep in mind that good modern themes come using native WordPress functionality.
-That’s in contrast to having too many custom-built features.
+If you are deciding on a theme, you likely want to explore the functionalities it offers.
+While you do not have to be a technical specialist, it is good to keep in mind that high-quality modern themes use native WordPress functionality.
+This is preferable to having too many custom-built features.

-Everything that is custom-built can break when WordPress updates its core functionalities.
-However, suppose the theme is using native functionality.
-In that case, the chances of that happening are much lower – because the WordPress developers would ensure their own features work.
+Anything custom-built can break when WordPress updates its core functionalities.
+However, if the theme uses native functionality, the chances of that happening are much lower because WordPress developers ensure their own features work.

-Similarly, the functionality of some themes might conflict with some specific plugins.
-While everything might work great at first, more custom functionality increases the odds of errors in future updates.
-This logic applies to both changes in the WordPress core, the theme itself, or the plugins you’re using.
+Similarly, the functionality of some themes might conflict with specific plugins.
+While everything might work great at first, custom functionality increases the risk of errors in future updates.
+This applies to changes in the WordPress core, the theme itself, and the plugins you are using.

 8. Single-purpose themes are often better

-If your WordPress site has a specific use case (e.g., it’s a blog and you don’t sell any products through it), pick a single-purpose theme.
-That’s because multi-purpose themes come with extended functionalities to cover all use cases, which can bloat your website.
+If your WordPress site has a specific use case (e.g., it is a blog and you do not sell products), pick a single-purpose theme.
+Multi-purpose themes come with extended functionalities to cover all use cases, which can bloat your website.
+Excessive scripts can damage your performance metrics.

-In turn, this can turn out to be not very clear for you when looking at the dashboard.
-Additionally, it can also unnecessarily increase the load time of your pages.
+In turn, this can be confusing when looking at the dashboard.
+Additionally, it can unnecessarily increase the load time of your pages.
 To learn more about niche vs. multi-purpose WordPress themes, check out this breakdown.

 9. Modify default image sizes and their indexation

-One of the items your themes can influence from a content perspective is your images.
-By default, WordPress makes different versions of your image upon upload.
-It does this with the goal of allowing you to use the best picture size for the job.
+One area your theme can influence from a content perspective is your images.
+By default, WordPress creates different versions of your image upon upload to allow you to use the best size for the job.

-For example, you don’t need to load a full-size HD image on your blog archive page by default.
-Doing this will only slow down your website.
-Instead, WordPress shrinks the images, making them much lighter for users to download when browsing.
+For example, you do not need to load a full-size HD image on your blog archive page.
+Doing so will only slow down your website.
+Instead, WordPress shrinks the images, making them much lighter for users to download.
+Faster sites are easier for search engines to crawl, as noted in Google’s performance guidance.

 However, some themes can change the default processing for images.
-While it’s unlikely that your new theme will replace the photos on your blog posts, there’s still some chance of that happening.
-If that occurs, you can both lose your Image SEO and alt tags.
-Additionally, it can also make your posts less relevant overall – and this can hurt your SEO.
+While it is unlikely that your new theme will replace the photos in your blog posts, there is a chance it could happen.
+If that occurs, you could lose your Image SEO and alt tags.
+Additionally, it can make your posts less relevant overall, which can hurt your SEO.

-Now, this is all great.
-But I wouldn’t want to leave you with just this information.
-Instead, having changed themes myself in the past, I’ve summarized a quick checklist of tips to get you a step further.
+This is all great, but I would not want to leave you with only this information.
+Having changed themes myself in the past, I have summarized a quick checklist of tips to help you move forward.

 Naturally, some of the factors above are more important to monitor than others.
 In the table below, you can see the importance of each element.
-They are scored based on the likelihood of becoming an issue and their severity.
+They are scored based on their severity and the likelihood of becoming an issue.

 Are WordPress themes good or bad for SEO?

 As a general rule, WordPress themes are not inherently bad for SEO.
-Your theme allows your content to be displayed in a unique way, which can improve the user’s experience and your branding.
-However, some WordPress themes are less optimized for SEO than others which makes them a suboptimal choice.
+Your theme allows your content to be displayed in a unique way, which can improve the user experience and your branding.
+However, some WordPress themes are less optimized for SEO than others, making them a suboptimal choice.

-Badly developed themes can also contain security holes that hackers can take advantage of.
-This is especially true for themes that aren’t regularly updated.
-Running outdated versions of a theme can also force you to stick to a particular version of the core WordPress functionality because of compatibility issues, meaning that there is even more ground for potential exploits by malicious parties.
+Badly developed themes can also contain security holes that hackers can exploit.
+This is especially true for themes that are not regularly updated.
+Running outdated versions of a theme can also force you to stick to a particular version of the WordPress core because of compatibility issues, providing even more ground for potential exploits by malicious parties.

-By using a theme that is not optimized for search engines, you can lose some of your important content.
-Many themes feature different custom functionality that often isn’t carried over when implementing the change.
-From a search engine perspective, this could mean that your pages are suddenly much less relevant to searchers, as they do not provide the same quality of information they used to.
-And as you might know, content relevance is an important ranking factor for Google.
+By using a theme that is not optimized for search engines, you can lose important content.
+Many themes feature custom functionality that is often not carried over when implementing a change.
+From a search engine perspective, this could mean that your pages are suddenly much less relevant to searchers because they no longer provide the same quality of information.
+Content relevance is a critical ranking factor for Google.

-Additionally, depending on how the themes are written (from a coding perspective), they can also slow down your site and thus make it a less pleasant experience for visitors.
-The standards for website speeds are getting higher as the internet evolves, and so do the requirements by search engines like Google.
-In turn, slow websites that cause a bad user experience can cause your rankings to plummet even if your content remains intact.
+Additionally, depending on the coding, themes can slow down your site and create a less pleasant experience for visitors.
+The standards for website speeds are getting higher as the internet evolves, as do the requirements from search engines like Google.
+Slow websites that create a bad user experience can cause your rankings to plummet, even if your content remains intact.

-Meanwhile, many modern themes are particularly optimized for SEO while still being able to provide a good visual experience.
-We will not be featuring a comprehensive list in this post, but for that, we recommend this article by HubSpot which contains a good in-depth breakdown of many of the major WordPress themes.
+Meanwhile, many modern themes are particularly optimized for SEO while still providing a good visual experience.
+We will not feature a comprehensive list in this post, but we recommend this list by AIOSEO, which contains an in-depth breakdown of many major WordPress themes.

 11 helpful SEO tips before changing your WordPress theme

-Before committing to such a large change, it’s crucial to have a process to ensure everything goes smoothly.
-Knowing this will help you prepare beforehand – and thus potentially avoid hurting your SEO.
-We can cause many issues if we’re not careful because changing themes is usually also when we decide to do some cleanup on our sites.
+Before committing to such a large change, it is crucial to have a process to ensure everything goes smoothly.
+Knowing this will help you prepare beforehand and avoid hurting your SEO.
+Many issues can arise if we are not careful, as changing themes is often when we decide to perform a cleanup on our sites.

 To prepare your website before changing your theme: